zerbitx/gnockgnock/README.md

 Live customizable server for e2e testing

 ### TODOs:
-    1) Delays for responses to test things like timeouts
-    2) Sequences of responses?
+    1) Sequences of responses?
 Repeated calls to the same endpoint can run through a list of responses?
-    3) Cookies
+    2) Cookies
-    4) ETags ?
+    3) ETags ?
-    5) Proxy to record responses and build configs
+    4) Proxy to record responses and build configs
-    6) Different ports
+    5) Different ports
-    7) HTTP/S
+    6) HTTP/S

 # The Idea